HammeredGame/Hammered/README.md

 ## Acknowledgements

-We’d like to thank the many friends who playtested our game and discovered the many hilarious cheats and physics bugs that we initially had: Boyko, Oana, Roxana, Saikiran, Samuel and Steven.
+We’d like to thank the many friends who playtested our game and discovered the many hilarious cheats and physics bugs that we initially had: Boyko, Oana, Roxana, Saikiran, Samuel, Steven, and the kind members of the [University of Edinburgh GameDev Society](https://comp-soc.com/sigs/gamedevsig) who gave us remote feedback.
 Thank you also to Morten for casting Thor in our final game trailer, it was awesome.

 We’d also like to offer [Studio Gobo](https://www.studiogobo.com/) our deepest gratitude for playtesting our game and giving us valuable feedback.